security-notes/infobyte-faraday-wiki/API-Server.md

           --compressed -c csrf_cookie.txt
 ```

-# Upload reports (xml results from tools) using curl
+# Upload reports (XML results from tools) using curl

-Please check the urls and use the correct workspace name!
+Please check the URLs and use the correct workspace name!

 ```
 curl -s  'http://127.0.0.1:5985/_api/login' \